5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 First up, CTAs.

 But when you're crafting a BOFU brief, your CTAs should be bolder.
 "Start your free trial" or "Book a demo" are more appropriate here.
 Why?
-Because BOFU readers are ready to take action, and your content should reflect that.
+Because BOFU readers are ready to take action, and your content should reflect that, aiming for a higher conversion rate.
+This is also a good place to encourage sign-ups to your email list.

 Now, let's consider how you talk about your product.
 In a TOFU brief, you usually mention the product only in passing, perhaps in the conclusion.
 The focus is on providing value and building trust, not selling.
-For MOFU content, your brief should instruct writers to position your product as one of several solutions to a problem.
-But when you hit BOFU, your product takes center stage.
+For MOFU funnel content, your brief should instruct writers to position your product as one of several solutions to a problem.
+But when you hit BOFU, your product takes center stage, perhaps even leading to product demos.

 You Know How to Brief for Content That Nurtures Leads Through the Funnel